 The Chatham Islands Enterprise Trust, set up in 1991, manages the islands’ wharf, airfield and other assets.

 In the 2010s fishing was still a major economic activity, along with tourism.

 Chatham Islands places

 Te Whanga Lagoon is more than twice the size of Wellington Harbour.
-It was a bay, but the entrance has been enclosed by sand dunes.
+It was once a bay, but the entrance has been enclosed by sand dunes.

 Manukau Point, in the south-east, is an important centre for Moriori. Ōwenga was probably the first place settled on the main island.
 Launches go from there to Pitt Island (Rangihaute or Rangiāuria).

 There are several other small islands, all of which are uninhabited nature reserves.